AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-56090-graphql-request-responds-all-stores-data-and-not-requested-store-data.md

 ---
-title: 'ACSD-56090: GraphQL request responds all stores data and not requested store data'
+title: 'ACSD-56090: GraphQL response is not store specific'
 description: Apply the ACSD-56090 patch to fix the Adobe Commerce issue where the GraphQL request responds all stores data and not  requested store data.
 feature: GraphQL
 role: Admin, Developer